JamesCalingo/JamesCalingo/README.md

 You can see my work at https://jamescalingo.dev, or read some of my thoughts at https://jamescalingo.com.

+I can also be found <a href="https://linkedin.com/in/james-calingo" target="blank">on LinkedIn>.

 <!--
 **JamesCalingo/JamesCalingo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.